lehenbauer/karls_chatgpt_helpers/README.md

 It's a couple-three things.

-1. chatgpt program for use in shell scripts, batch workflows, etc.
+1. chatgpt program for use in shell scripts, batch workflows, etc.  (Forty years of Unix is something one wants to embrace, not fight. -- Mark Diekhans)
 2. gptshell - command-line tool for interacting with chatGPT that streams and saves.
-3. Python library for interacting with chatGPT that maintains session history to permit a dialog, loading, saving, etc.
+3. Python package for interacting with the ChatGPT API that maintains session history to permit a context-maintaining dialog, loading, saving, etc.

 ## For any of this to work